shyamsridhar123/generative-ai-for-beginners-experimentpod/04-prompt-engineering-fundamentals/README.md

 ## 🚀 Challenge

-See if you can leverage the "cue" technique with the prompt: Complete the sentence "Show me an image of red car of make Volvo and ".
+See if you can leverage the "cue" technique with the prompt: Complete the sentence "Show me how to improve the current education system in Canada. ".
 What does it respond with, and how would you improve it?

-## Great Work!
-Continue Your Learning

-Want to learn more about different Prompt Engineering concepts?
-Go to the [contiuned learning page](../13-continued-learning/README.md?WT.mc_id=academic-105485-koreyst) to find other great resources on this topic.

-Head over to Lesson 5 where we will look at [advance prompting techniques](../05-advanced-prompts/README.md?WT.mc_id=academic-105485-koreyst)!